Last spike (Canadian Pacific Railway): "Last spike" artifacts

 The circumstance of the CPR's last spike ceremony led several spikes to assume the honour of being the "last spike".
 In contrast to the ceremonial gold or silver final spikes often used to mark the completion of other major railways, the CPR's "last spike" was a conventional iron spike identical to the many others used in the construction of the line.
-A silver spike had been created for the Governor General, Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, who was to be present at the ceremony, but he was forced by poor weather to return with the spike to Ottawa, Ontario.
+A silver spike had been created for the Governor General, the Marquess of Lansdowne, who was to be present at the ceremony, but he was forced by poor weather to return with the spike to Ottawa, Ontario.
 The silver spike remained with the Van Horne family until 2012, when they donated it, along with other artifacts, to the Canadian Museum of Civilization in Gatineau, Quebec.

-The symbolic iron spike driven by Donald Smith was badly bent as he pounded it into the railway tie.
-Roadmaster Frank Brothers extracted the spike, and it was given to Smith as the "last spike".
-Smith had the bent spike straightened and cut several strips of iron from it, which were mounted with diamonds and presented to the wives of some of the party assembled at Craigellachie.
-This spike was later donated to the Canada Science and Technology Museum in Ottawa.
-It is on long-term loan to the Canadian Museum of Immigration at Pier 21 in Halifax, Nova Scotia, where it is displayed as a tribute to the immigrant railway workers who were critical to the railway's construction.
+The symbolic iron spike driven by Donald Smith, Baron Strathcona and Mount Royal, was badly bent as he pounded it into the railway tie.
+Roadmaster Frank Brothers extracted the spike and it was given to Smith as the "last spike".
+Smith had the bent spike straightened and cut several strips of iron from it, which were fashioned to appear as miniature railway spikes mounted with 13 diamonds and a circular piece of the original spike at the centre.
+These were presented to the wives of some of the party assembled at Craigellachie.
+This spike was later donated to the Canada Science and Technology Museum in Ottawa and is on long-term loan to the Canadian Museum of Immigration at Pier 21 in Halifax, Nova Scotia, where it is displayed as a tribute to the immigrant railway workers who were critical to the railway's construction.

-Smith later used another iron spike, usually called "the ordinary" or "fourth spike" to provide iron to make symbolic jewelry for the wives of other officials, but he made the strips larger to distinguish these souvenirs from the original brooches.
+Smith later used another iron spike, usually called "the ordinary" or "fourth spike", to provide iron to make symbolic jewelry for the wives of other officials.
+With this iteration, he made the strips larger to distinguish these souvenirs from the original brooches.
+Four of the pins are known to exist today.
+That which was presented to the railways' president, George Stephen, was donated to Canada's Crown Collection by one of Stephen's descendants.
+The governor general or the viceregal consort will wear the Crown Collection's pin for special events, signifying an event that helped tie the young country together.

 The second last spike, which Smith successfully drove into the tie, was removed from the track shortly after the ceremony to prevent theft by souvenir hunters.
 A regular spike was inserted in its place.
-This spike was given to the son of the patent office president at the time, and is still in the family's possession, fashioned into the shape of a carving knife.
+This spike was given to the son of the patent office president at the time and is still in the family's possession, fashioned into the shape of a carving knife.

-The now-famous photograph of Donald Alexander Smith driving in the CPR's last spike was taken by Winnipeg photographer Alexander J. Ross.
+The now-famous photograph of Smith driving in the CPR's last spike was taken by Winnipeg photographer Alexander J. Ross.